Looking for fabulous flavorful herbs to use in your fall recipes?

 Tired of dull, gray & tasteless spices…?

-My own journey of ‘herbal discovery’ began with the herb Thyme: I found that many of the dried herbs I purchased were shadows of their former fresh leafy selves, however, with thyme, IF I could taste anything at all, it was bitterness, and/or MOLD.
-Very yucky…almost, ALMOST put me off using store bought thyme altogether.
+My own journey of ‘herbal discovery’ began with the herb Thyme: I found that many of the dried herbs I purchased were shadows of their former fresh leafy selves, however, with thyme, IF I could taste anything at all, it was bitterness, even MOLD.
+Unpleasant enough to put me off using store bought thyme altogether.
 So I planted several thyme plants in my garden, and decided to use fresh.

 However, with catering I often needed greater volumes than my cute little garden herb pots could supply, so I began my search for good store bought thyme in earnest.
 Luckily I didn’t need to go far: Lifestyle Market carries the ‘best Thyme’ ever, with a rich deep scent and dark green color.
 Produced by Gathering Place Trading, based on Cortes Island, B.C.
 Find out more about Gathering Place online: http://gatheringplacetrading.com/